Tag Archive for: pasture

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

 As the seasons change so does the amount of pasture available to your horse.
-And as the amount of pasture changes, so does your horse’s need for supplementary feed.
+And as the amount of pasture changes, the other aspects of your horse’s feeding regimen also need to change.
 Failure to adjust your horse’s feeding regime correctly with changing seasons could result in an overweight, hyperactive horse or an underweight, tired mount.
 But is it as simple as just changing the amount of feed you are giving?
 We explore this in detail in the following article.

 Controlling Energy